 (§ After about five months' Exogen treatment my orthopod immediately decided an exchange nailng was in order and with about a second of thought I said "When can you do it ?".
 The answer was was the eleventh of September eleven years after another 11th of September...
 After a visit to theatre 17 things progressed in leaps and bounds.
 All I really can't do a year on is run.)

-So I am considered either replacing the battery pack myself or piggybacking an external power supply.
+So I considered either replacing the battery pack myself or piggybacking an external power supply.
 My first thought was to try piggybacking a bench supply to take the unit well over 300 treatments.
-Though possible with careful power supply adjustment due to Lithium Thionyl Chloride chemistry doing this with the original battery present without something nasty happening is a really bad idea.
+Though possible with careful power supply adjustment due to Lithium Thionyl Chloride chemistry doing this with the original battery present is a really bad idea.

 The micro is a Microchip PIC16C926.
 There's also a 32kx8 EEPROM and a diagnostic jack socket.
 Maybe the EEPROM stores faults (like detected opens or shorts on the transducer) to tick boxes for medical devices.
 Data says the micro does not have any non-voltalile storage of its own so it is likely as a minimum the cycle counter stored in EEPROM.

-The big battery back is simply 5 off common size Lithium Cell type 14500.
+The big battery back is simply 5 off common Lithium Thionyl Chloride Cell type 14500.
 One or two suppliers seem to sell a suitable pack otherwise the cells are about £6 each from various suppliers and would not take a vast amount of soldering.
-(No doubt the battery pack cost more than the original PCB electronics.)
+(Likely the battery pack costs more than the electronics.)
 But making use of standard disclaimer you should not trust me at all so don't do this.

 From my and other people's experience you can safely replace this pack, the count will be maintainted (presumably in the EEPROM) and the machine carry on working beyond 400 treatments (in my own case).
 Not sure about the coin cell.